ragsns/javaone-cloudfoundry-hol/ex6/README.md

 ##Exercise 6: Health Monitoring

 Health Monitoring happens at multiple levels.
-In the case of application level health monotring, the platform does a periodic health check and effectively restarts the program if it's down.
+In the case of application level health monotring, the platform does a periodic health check and effectively restarts the application if it's down.
 There is really nothing else that an application developer has to do or to program.

 We will scale down the application to a single instance with the following command.